-Angelica Sanchez-Clark and Michael Taylor El Camino Real de los Tejas Community Engagement Project, Laredo, Texas, April 2015
+Angelica Sanchez-Clark and Michael Taylor El Camino Real de los Tejas Community Engagement Project, Laredo, TX, April 2015

 Accompanied by Steven Gonzales, executive director of El Camino Real de los Tejas NHT Association (ELTEA), Angelica and Mike spent four days in the Laredo, Texas, area, conducting site visits to (1) Paso de Indios located on the Laredo Community College Campus, Los Corralitos, La Union, and San Ygnacio, (2) Laguna Espantosa in Dimmit County, near Carrizo Springs, and (3) sites in San Antonio.